Aarya10012005/Multi-Bank-Transaction-Manager/README.md

    gcc -Wall main.c logic.c list.c -o multi_bank

 3. **Prepare Input Files**
-   Place the bank statement files (CSV format) in the working directory.
+   Place the bank statement files (CSV format) in a "bank_statements" directory.
 Ensure the files are formatted correctly, with columns such as:

    - Serial Number
    - Transaction Date